Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Tree-Embedded Factor Models for Categorical Distributions

 \subsubsection{Selecting the optimal number of factors}

-As implied by the model formulations in \eqref{eq: factor model expression (nodewise)} and \eqref{eq: linear factor model representation}, and noting that the factors $\bm{\eta}(A)$ follow standard Gaussian priors, the dominant component governing the correlation among the $M$ distributions is $\boldsymbol{\Lambda}\boldsymbol{\Lambda}^\top$, a symmetric positive semi-definite matrix of rank $K$.
-When $\boldsymbol{\Lambda}$ is given, the effective dimensionality of the factor representation can be assessed through the ordered eigenvalues, analogously to the analysis based on scree plots: Following \cite{de2021bayesian}, we determine the effective number of factors $K^*$ as follows.
-First, at each MCMC iteration we compute the ordered eigenvalues of $\boldsymbol{\Lambda}\boldsymbol{\Lambda}^\top$ and estimate their posterior means.
-Second, based on the cumulative proportion of explained variation, we select $K^*$ as the smallest index for which the cumulative contribution exceeds a pre-specified threshold (e.g., 90\%).
+As implied by the model formulations in Eq~\eqref{eq: factor model expression (nodewise)} and \eqref{eq: linear factor model representation}, and noting that the factors $\bm{\eta}(A)$ follow standard Gaussian priors, the dominant component governing the correlation among the $M$ distributions is $\boldsymbol{\Lambda}\boldsymbol{\Lambda}^\top$, a symmetric positive semi-definite matrix of rank $K$.
+When $\boldsymbol{\Lambda}$ is given, the effective dimensionality of the factor representation can be assessed through the ordered eigenvalues, analogously to the analysis based on scree plots.
+Following \cite{de2021bayesian}, we determine the effective number of factors $K^*$ as follows.
+First, at each MCMC iteration we compute the ordered eigenvalues of $\boldsymbol{\Lambda}\boldsymbol{\Lambda}^\top$, based on which their posterior means are estimated.
+Second, based on the cumulative proportion of explained variation, we select $K^*$ as the number of eigenvalues whose contribution exceeds a pre-specified threshold (e.g., 5\%).